How to LLC My Business: The Ultimate Guide

 The first step in forming an LLC is to choose a business structure.
 LLCs can be either member-managed or manager-managed.
 In a member-managed LLC, all members (owners) are actively involved in running the business.
 In a manager-managed LLC, one or more members appoint a manager (or managers) to handle the day-to-day operations.

-See also How to Start Payroll for Your Business
+See also How to Get Funding for Your Business from a Finance Company

 2. Create an operating agreement.